 Length: 6 pages

-This bill was introduced on November 13, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 13, 2006, in a previous session of Congress, but it did not receive a vote.

 Sep 29, 2006